The Best Opening Lines in Books (And How to Write Your Own)

 This is my favorite book in all the world, though I have never read it. –The Princess Bride by William Goldman

-This line also sets up the unconventional and meta nature of The Princess Bride.
+This line also sets up the unconventional, meta nature of The Princess Bride.
 We come to understand that the narrator is about to give us the abridged version of a (fictional) novel from his childhood.

-Now, the whole “I’m about to tell you a story” approach doesn’t work for every novel.
+Now, the whole “I'm about to tell you a story” approach doesn't work for every novel.
 There needs to be a reason to use it.
-But when there is a reason, it’s a fun way to draw readers in.
+And this next example has a pretty good one:

 A Clear and Engaging Voice